nimirium/cognito-python-helper/README.md

 Before you start, you should create a Cognito User Pool, add an App Client to it, and configure a cognito domain.
 All of this can be done in the AWS Cognito console.

-*The flow assumes you are using Cognito Hosted UI, but the code can be useful for all cases*
+*The flow assumes you are using Cognito Hosted UI, but this code can be useful for other cases too*

 ### Cognito config